ibm-datapower/datapower-samples/apim-policies/jwe-decrypt/README.md

     - IBM API Management 4.0.2
     - IBM Datapower 7.2.0
-    - Crypto object located in the IBM API management domain on the DataPower applaince
+    - Crypto object located in the IBM API management domain on the DataPower appliance

 ```